shioyama/mobility/README.md

 ### Column Backend (like Traco)

-The `Column` backend stores translationsi as columns with locale suffixes on the model table.
+The `Column` backend stores translations as columns with locale suffixes on the model table.
 For an attribute `title`, these would be of the form `title_en`, `title_fr`, etc.